baileys2/Portfolio/README.md

 7 - Create an implementation of a Queue
 ----
-Possible sources of evidence (do any one of these):

 https://github.com/MiamiOH-CSE274/03_Queue_Lab/tree/gardnedn
 https://github.com/MiamiOH-CSE274/03_Queue_Lab/blob/gardnedn/ArrayQueue.ipp

 7 - Create an implementation of a List
 ----
-Possible sources of evidence (do any one of these):

 * https://github.com/MiamiOH-CSE274/04_Linked_List_Lab/tree/gardnedn
 * https://github.com/MiamiOH-CSE274/04_Linked_List_Lab/blob/gardnedn/LinkedList.ipp